Mathavan-T/Mathavan-T---Python-Foundation-Program/project/README.md

 #  E-Commerce Management System (Python + MySQL)

-This is a console-based E-commerce management system built using Python and MySQL.
-It allows users to browse products, manage a shopping cart, and place orders, while admins can manage inventory and view order details.
+This is a terminal-based E-commerce Order Processing System developed using Python and MySQL.
+It allows customers to register, manage products, use a cart, and place/view orders.
+The project demonstrates:

+- Object-Oriented Programming (OOP)
+- Data Access Object (DAO) Pattern
+- Custom Exceptions
+- MySQL Integration
+- Unit Testing
 ---

 ##  Features